How a Server Upgrade Can Boost Your Bottom Line

 I am going to start with the only non-hardware upgrade on the list because I talk to so many people running older versions of their OS.
 If you have ever been burned by upgrading your OS, you can understand the apprehension many people feel about this upgrade.
 For this reason, it is often easier to make the jump to a new OS when you replace your server.

 However, there are instances where it makes sense to upgrade your OS as long as your hardware can handle it.
-Microsoft offers so many licensing options that it is impossible to cover all of them in this article.
-However, I can tell you that many licensing plans include upgrades to the latest Microsoft products.
+Microsoft offers so many licencing options that it is impossible to cover all of them in this article.
+However, I can tell you that many licencing plans include upgrades to the latest Microsoft products.
 Microsoft has even put together a matrix for those interested in upgrading to Windows Server 2016.

 Why would you want to use the most recent version of a server operating system?
 It’s possible that the new version will have additional features that your organisation will find valuable.
 Microsoft promotes the fact that each new version is faster and more secure than the prior version in its marketing materials.
 I tend to agree with what they’re saying.
 It is not a terrible idea to disable any services that you do not use after you have completed your upgrade.
 This allows us to employ our memory for tasks that are more urgent.
 Although not everyone will benefit from changing their operating system, it is worth considering.